billfitzgerald/infosec-primer/getting_started.md

 The image below shows the Firebug icon in the toolbar, with configuration options that can be set to user preferences.

-The Firebug display is shown below.
-The 'Net' tab shows the network requests and responses; make sure that the 'Persist' and 'All' options are selected.

 <div align="center">
 <figure>
   <img alt="" src="images/image53.png" width="446.50" height="207.94" title="">